-Adding grains to your soup will really help to stretch it even further, especially if you’ve got hungry teenagers or are trying to feed a crowd.
-If you’re trying to be healthier, feel free to use whole grains in your homemade soup, or just use whatever you have, such as:
+Adding grains to your soup will really help to stretch it even further, especially if you're feeding hungry teenagers or a crowd.
+If you're trying to be healthier, feel free to use whole grains in your homemade soup, or just use whatever you have, such as:

 Want to know how to make soup from scratch taste amazing?
 It's by using seasonings, of course!
 Start by using salt and pepper, and then add in other seasonings that match the flavor profile, such as:

-As you’re adding your seasonings in, don’t forget to taste the soup as you go along!
+As you're adding your seasonings in, don't forget to taste the soup as you go along!
 That way you know exactly what it needs.
-It’ll keep you from going overboard on your spices, as well as making sure that it’s got enough of them.
+It'll keep you from going overboard on your spices, as well as making sure it's got enough flavor.

 WHAT TO DO WITH THE LEFTOVERS

 Most soups also freeze very well!
-So if you doubled the recipe or just have lots of leftovers, freeze it for a quick and easy meal the next time that you have a hankering for soup.
+So if you doubled the recipe or just have lots of leftovers, freeze it for a quick and easy meal the next time you have a hankering for soup.
 You can freeze it in a soup container or a freezer baggie, either will work!
-Just make sure that you get all of the air out of it to prevent freezer burn (get more info about that HERE).
+Just make sure you get all of the air out of it to prevent freezer burn.

 So, now that you know how to make soup from scratch, what are you waiting for?!
 Get in that kitchen and get to it!
 Let us know what your favorite combinations are in the comments!